metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 - `per_stream_desired_rate` (Number) PerStreamDesiredRate defines the desired ingestion rate per second that LokiStack shouldtarget applying automatic stream sharding.
 Units MB.
 - `per_stream_rate_limit` (Number) PerStreamRateLimit defines the maximum byte rate per second per stream.
 Units MB.
 - `per_stream_rate_limit_burst` (Number) PerStreamRateLimitBurst defines the maximum burst bytes per stream.
 Units MB.

-<a id="nestedatt--spec--limits--tenants--otlp"></a>
-### Nested Schema for `spec.limits.tenants.otlp`

-Optional:

-- `log_attributes` (Attributes List) LogAttributes contains the configuration for log attributesto store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--log_attributes))
-- `resource_attributes` (Attributes) ResourceAttributes contains the configuration for resource attributesto store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--resource_attributes))
-- `scope_attributes` (Attributes List) ScopeAttributes contains the configuration for scope attributesto store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--scope_attributes))

-<a id="nestedatt--spec--limits--tenants--otlp--log_attributes"></a>
-### Nested Schema for `spec.limits.tenants.otlp.log_attributes`

-Required:

-- `action` (String) Action defines the indexing action for the selected attributes.
-Theycan be either added to structured metadata or drop altogether.

-Optional:

-- `attributes` (List of String) Attributes allows choosing the attributes by listing their names.
-- `regex` (String) Regex allows choosing the attributes by matching a regular expression.

-<a id="nestedatt--spec--limits--tenants--otlp--resource_attributes"></a>
-### Nested Schema for `spec.limits.tenants.otlp.resource_attributes`

-Optional:

-- `attributes` (Attributes List) Attributes contains the configuration for resource attributesto store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--resource_attributes--attributes))
-- `ignore_defaults` (Boolean) IgnoreDefaults controls whether to ignore the global configuration for resource attributesindexed as labels.If IgnoreDefaults is true, then this spec needs to contain at least one mapping to a index label.

-<a id="nestedatt--spec--limits--tenants--otlp--resource_attributes--attributes"></a>
-### Nested Schema for `spec.limits.tenants.otlp.resource_attributes.attributes`

-Optional:

-- `action` (String) Action defines the indexing action for the selected resoure attributes.
-Theycan be either indexed as labels, added to structured metadata or drop altogether.
-- `attributes` (List of String) Attributes is the list of attributes to configure indexing or drop themaltogether.
-- `regex` (String) Regex allows choosing the attributes by matching a regular expression.

-<a id="nestedatt--spec--limits--tenants--otlp--scope_attributes"></a>
-### Nested Schema for `spec.limits.tenants.otlp.scope_attributes`

-Required:

-- `action` (String) Action defines the indexing action for the selected attributes.
-Theycan be either added to structured metadata or drop altogether.

-Optional:

-- `attributes` (List of String) Attributes allows choosing the attributes by listing their names.
-- `regex` (String) Regex allows choosing the attributes by matching a regular expression.

 <a id="nestedatt--spec--limits--tenants--queries"></a>